molstar/molstar-volseg/docs/hosting.md

 })
 ```

-## Script for preprocessing database and hosting API and Landing page
+## Internal script for preprocessing database and hosting API and Landing page

 We use the [build_and_deploy.py](../preprocessor/src/tools/deploy_db/build_and_deploy.py) script to preprocess the database and host the API and Landing Page.
 Note that it will not host the Mol* viewer locally.
 Nevertheless, this script with some modifications might be useful when running the solution on your own data.